PdIPS/CBX/paper.md

 Regarding Python, we refer to @duan2023pypop7 and @scikitopt for a collection of various derivative-free optimisation strategies.
 A very recent implementation of Bayesian optimisation is described by @Kim2023.
 PSO and SA implementations are already available [@miranda2018pyswarms;@scikitopt;@deapJMLR2012;@pagmo2017].
 They are widely used by the community and provide a rich framework for the respective methods.
 However, adjusting these implementations to CBO is not straightforward.
 The first publicly available Python packages implementing CBX algorithms were given by some of the authors together with collaborators. @Igor_CBOinPython implement standard CBO [@pinnau2017consensus], and @Roith_polarcbo provide an implementation of polarised CBO [@bungert2022polarized].
 [CBXPy](https://pdips.github.io/CBXpy/) is a significant extension of the latter.

 Regarding Julia, PSO and SA methods are, among others, implemented by @mogensen2018optim, @mejia2022metaheuristics, and @Bergmann2022.
-PSO and SA are also included in the meta-library [@DR2023], as well as Nelder-Mead, which is a direct search method.
+PSO and SA are also included in the meta-library [@DR2023], as well as Nelder--Mead, which is a direct search method.
 One of the authors gave the first specific Julia implementation of standard CBO [@Bailo_consensus]; that package has now been deprecated in favour of [ConsensusBasedX.jl](https://pdips.github.io/ConsensusBasedX.jl/), which offers additional CBX methods and a far more general interface.

 # Features